 by Helen Scharber

 In the 1989 movie Field of Dreams, Kevin Costner’s character famously builds a baseball field in Iowa that “reminds us of all that once was good and that could be again.”
 In another field in Iowa, two decades later, agricultural researchers also found that what once was good—in this case, crop rotation as a natural way to fertilize soil and kill weeds—could be again.
-And could be really good, in fact.
-Over [...] read more >
+And could be really [...] read more >

 by Gerald Friedman

 Economists at the University of Massachusetts and elsewhere have thoroughly discredited research suggesting that cutting government spending will promote economic growth during a time of recession.
 Even while scholarship has exposed the fallacy of austerity economics and this news has reached wide audiences through Twitter and the Colbert Report, the United States government is embracing austerity’s policy prescriptions.
-While employment has barely kept up with the growth of the [...] read more >
+While employment has barely kept up with [...] read more >

 By Patrice Woeppel, Ed.D.